IndigoBeetle/KwyllDocs/docs/logic/nodes/flow_in.md

 Flow Out
 : The flow for the sub graph will begin with the node connected to this port.
-  The Flow Out nodes acts in a similar manner to __Trigger__ nodes, in that it has no input flow, as it defines the entryping to a sub graph flow.
+  The Flow Out nodes acts in a similar manner to __Trigger__ nodes, in that it has no input flow, as it defines the entrypoint to a sub graph flow.